Last updated on January 18th, 2023 at 05:10 pm

 Much like dogs, specific traits can be bred for within a bearded dragon species.
 In the breeding community, these bred-for variants are called morphs.
 Each morph has its own unique characteristics.
 Some morphs are highly sought after for their rarity and exotic appearance.

-There are eleven commonly accepted morphs, each with their own identifying traits.
+There are eleven commonly accepted morphs (source), each with its own identifying traits.
 If you ever go to a larger reptile show (something I highly recommend, just for the fun of it!), you’ll see at least a few of these morphs on display and for sale.
 Here’s a quick rundown:

 - Classic or standard is the variety that is the closest to the beardies you’ll find in the wild in Australia.
 This is also the most commonly found type of bearded dragon.